notepad-plus-plus/npp-usermanual/content/docs/plugin-communication.md

 -pluginMessage="PLUGIN1_ARG1=V1;PLUGIN1_ARG2=V2;PLUGIN2_ARG=V;..."
 ```

 The full string (`wchar_t*`) will be delivered to all plugins via the `NPPN_CMDLINEPLUGINMSG` notification.
-Each plugins can parse and extract the arguments relevant to itself.
+Each plugin can parse and extract the arguments relevant to itself.

 To avoid the collisions among plugins, the following protocol should be followed:
 1. Each plugin must use its unique namespace (its folder name in plugins directory) as a prefix for its argument names.